-The KSU Library System assesses the validity of publishers and publications by employing a rigorous vetting system as well as professional institutional knowledge.
+The KSU Library System assesses the validity of publishers and publications employing rigorous vetting system as well as professional institutional knowledge.
 The KSU Library System reserves the right to exclude predatory publishers and publications from the electronic collection.

 O. Preservation